anniekli/oregon-trail-2.0/README.md

 ![alt text](assets/store_page.jpg?raw=true)

-Don't worry if you find yourself low on money, because while traveling, you can try to find a gig to play and earn money.
+Don't worry if you find yourself low on money, because while traveling, you can try to find a gig to play and earn money up to 3 times per day.
 However, you might not get a gig every time, so be careful!

 ![alt text](assets/gig_page.jpg?raw=true)